The Rising Trend of Breast Cancer in Young Adults: My Personal Battle at 23

 Breast Cancer Diagnosis at a Young Age: Understanding the Unsettling Reality

 I was only 23 years old when I received the devastating news that I had been diagnosed with breast cancer.
 The shock and confusion were overwhelming.
-How could this happen to someone my age?
+How might this happen to someone my age?
 I had no family history of the disease, and genetic tests for the BRCA gene mutations came back negative.
 The questions raced through my mind – Did I eat too much sugar?
 Was I exposed to harmful substances like plastic?
 Friends and family offered their own theories, mentioning things like birth control or even the act of storing my phone in my bra.
 Everyone around me was trying to find an explanation for this unexpected turn of events, as it seemed to defy conventional wisdom.

 When I sought answers from my doctor, she simply told me it was just bad luck.
 Life is random, she said, and sometimes there is no clear reason why these things happen.
 While this explanation was technically correct, it did little to ease the unsettling feeling that I, and many other young adults like me, were experiencing.
 We were now part of a growing number of young cancer patients, and the statistics were starting to show a troubling trend.